dougvanzee/HyperdrivePdf/Readme.md

 <h2 align="left">HyperdrivePDF</h2>

 A WPF application for counting the number of PDF page sizes and for processing files for printing.
+Utilizes the iText7 library for PDF statistics and manipulation.

 ### Features